exercism/DEPRECATED.help.exercism.io/app/pages/languages/getting-started-with-go.md

 ### Cleaning up your code

 Let's say that again, run `go fmt`.
+[Golint](https://github.com/golang/lint) can inform you about style issues in your code that `go fmt` won't catch.
 You might also look at `go vet`, which warns about potential problems in your code.
 For an exercise that involves concurrency, try `go test -race` even if passes its tests.
 Read and heed [frequent comments from code reviews](https://code.google.com/p/go-wiki/wiki/CodeReviewComments) (aka nitpicking.)

 ### Bonus tests